Map all locationsAll Outdoor Activities

 Day-long celebration of city’s signature sandwich at Lincoln Financial Field

 Philadelphia is finally hosting its first festival devoted entirely to the cheesesteak in October 2015.
-Held at Lincoln Financial Field, the home of the Philadelphia Eagles, the Cheesesteak Festival will celebrate the city’s signature sandwich.
+Held outside Lincoln Financial Field, the home of the Philadelphia Eagles, the Cheesesteak Festival will celebrate the city’s signature sandwich.

 One of the world’s elite racing teams